Orkaelle/projet4/README.md

 ### Usage
-*To use the code, replace the parameter 'countryname' by the name of the country of your choice.*
+*To use the code, replace if necessary the parameter 'countryname' by the name of the country of your choice.*

 #### To view the entire table :
 ```sql